camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/03-runtime-container-integration/04-the-camunda-jboss-as-7-subsystem.html.md

 It should be easy to see that the configuration consists of a single process engine which uses the Datasource `java:jboss/datasources/ProcessEngine` and is configured to be the `default` process engine.
 In addition, the Job Executor currently uses a single Job Acquisition also named default.

-If you start up your JBoss AS 7 server with this configuration, it will automatically create the corresponding services and expose them through the management model.
+If you start up your JBoss AS 7 / Wildfly 8 server with this configuration, it will automatically create the corresponding services and expose them through the management model.

 ## Providing a custom process engine configuration class

-It is possible to provide a custom Process Engine Configuration class on JBoss AS 7.
+It is possible to provide a custom Process Engine Configuration class on JBoss AS 7 / Wildfly 8 Application Server.
 To this extent, provide the fully qualified classname of the class in the `standalone.xml` file:

     <process-engine name="default" default="true">
         <datasource>java:jboss/datasources/ProcessEngine</datasource>